charles-plessy/smallCAGEqc/vignettes/plotAnnot.md

 ![](plotAnnot_files/figure-html/qc-1.png)<!-- -->

 Annotation of the transcript or tag counts
 ------------------------------------------

-The unique molecule counts are grouped in annotation categories ("promoter", "exon", "intron" and "intergenic").
+The unique molecule counts are grouped in annotation categories ("promoter", "exon", "intron" and "intergenic"), as described above.

 ```r